smlab-niser/hbimcourse/content/docs/module-two/models.md

 The way the HBIM is setup, one may add potentially new data to the HBIM and improve on it.
-In this section, we will go through two similar exercises to improve the HBIM and it's quering capabilities.
+In this section, we will go through two similar exercises to improve the HBIM and it's querying capabilities.

 ## Example I: Transcripts of the documents
 In this example, we will directly retrieve the data from the database and modify it.

 The HBIM database contains the documents in various format.
-However, searching through the documents is not possibe since they are not computer readable.
+However, searching through the documents is not possible since they are not computer readable.
 There are capable OCR programs that can read the documents with higher degree of accuracy.

 In this example, we will use Tesseract to OCR.
 It is a open source program based on LSTM neural network.
 It is based on `libtesseract` written in C++.
-However, there are frontend for many programming language like Python.
+However, there are front-end for many programming language like Python.
 We may use any tooling or programming language to interact the database, irrespective of what the API is written in.